sid-sancheti/sid-sancheti/README.md

-- 👋 Hi, I’m @SiddharthSancheti
+- 👋 Hi, I’m @sid-sancheti
-- 📚 Studing CS @ Purdue University
+- 📚 Studying CS @ Purdue University with a
-- 👀 I’m interested in low-level programming.
+- 👀 I’m interested in computer graphics and web dev.
-- 🌱 I’m currently learning Data Structures & Algorithms and Computer Architecture.
+- 🌱 I’m currently learning Computer Graphics, Full-stack Web Development, and Systems Programming.
-- 📫 Reach me through my email sidsancheti94@gmail.com or sancheti@purdue.edu
+- 📫 Reach me through my email sidsancheti94@gmail.com or sancheti@purdue.edu.

 <!---
 SiddharthSancheti/SiddharthSancheti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.